larry-athey/boilermaker/Instructions/WebAPI.md

 ### Boilermaker API Call Listing

+Not passing any API call or making an invalid API call will return the entire home page of the WebUI.

 **/ajax-livedata** - Used by the WebUI to update the second data card on the screen.